 The module also lets you choose how to identify your orders (using order IDs or references) and which ID you want them to be sent to Google Analytics.
 If an order has an ID lower than this value, it will not be sent to Google Analytics:

 Our module is pre-configured for most themes and can also be adapted to special cases!

 If you don't see certain events appear in your Google Analytics account when they should be triggered, it may be because your theme is using custom HTML elements instead of the default elements for these events.
 In this case, go to the "Advanced Settings" tab and ask your technical contact to indicate, instead of the default HTML elements corresponding to these events, the custom HTML elements used by your theme.

-For example, if instead of using the HTML element ".add-to-cart", your theme uses the custom element ".add-to-shopping-cart", replace ".add-to-cart" by ".add-to-shopping-cart" in the add-to-cart event field:
+For example, if instead of using the HTML element "button.wishlist-button-add", your theme uses the custom element "button.wishlist-button", replace "button.wishlist-button-add" by "button.wishlist-button" in the remove from cart event field:

 Our module allows you to enable Google Analytics consent mode to adjust the behavior of the Google Analytics tag based on the consent status of your users.
 If it is enabled, then as long as users' consent to install cookies has not been received, the tag will only send non-personally identifiable information.

 The consent mode of the module is compatible with any cookie management module.

 If you want to have different levels of consent (consent only to statistical cookies or only to marketing cookies), we recommend that you use the "Advanced Cookie Banner" module of Presta-Module.

 Note: if you have the "Advanced Cookie Banner" module or Axeptio's module, you won't need to configure any consent levels (consent levels automatically detected by our module).

 Please read our documentation to learn how to configure consent mode based on your cookie management module.